Easi Campers

 How much is campervan entry to a National Park in Scotland?
 Are any permits required?

 Cairngorms National Park, Loch Lomond, and The Trossachs National Park are free to enter.
-However, Loch Lomond and Trossachs National Park have new bylaws for overnight campers in certain areas between 1st March and 30th September.
-These are called Seasonal Camping Management Zones and are in place in various regions of the National Park.
-There are motorhome permit areas within these zones at Firkin Point and Inveruglas, where purchasing a ticket allows you to stay for the night.
+However, Loch Lomond & The Trossachs National Park has Camping Management Byelaws that apply in Camping Management Zones between 1 March and 30 September each year.
+There are motorhome/campervan permit areas within these zones at Firkin Point, Inveruglas and Three Lochs Forest Drive, where buying a permit allows you to stay overnight.

-Campers staying overnight during this period must buy a permit online on the Loch Lomond and Trossachs National Park website up to four weeks in advance for £4 a night per campervan.
-Parking overnight at the popular Three Lochs Forest Drive costs an additional £3 vehicle access charge, and you can stay in the same permit area for a maximum of three days.
+Permits can be booked online up to four weeks in advance and cost £4.50 per motorhome/campervan per night.
+Parking overnight at Three Lochs Forest Drive also has an additional £3 vehicle access charge, and you can stay in the same permit area for a maximum of three nights.

 Top 10 Campervan-friendly Campsites in Scotland